Healthcare

 Provides a free, confidential helpline that provides information, support, and community referrals to Canadians affected by eating disorders.

-These supports are also available via email and via Instant Chat through the website.
+These supports are also available via email and live chat through the website.

 NeedaDoc.ca